When Past Meets Present: New Home Evokes Old-Time Feel

-The simple home has white clapboard siding fashioned from cypress and a tin low-pitched roof.
+The simple home has white clapboard siding fashioned from cypress and a tin low-pitched roof which was crafted with the help of a professional roofing contractor.
 Instead of using the newer roofing materials featuring metal with baked-on finishes and mechanical crimping, tin sheets were crimped by hand then painted green.
 Typical of the Greek Revival period, transoms surround the front door.
 And a columned front porch with four rocking chairs beckons visitors to come and sit for a while.

 A wide center hall leads visitors to the interior of this charming home.
 The first floor ceilings are high—10 feet high, to be exact!
 They provide a touch of elegance to this unassuming farmhouse.
 The fireplaces and molding throughout the home also help set it apart and make this new home seem old.